convergence-human-technology/convergence-human-technology/README.md

-# Convergence Human And Technology
+# Convergence Human & Technology

 Convergence is a software company that designs and markets private and paid desktop PC software applications and IT solutions, intended for both professionals and individuals : B2B & B2C.